TheTaylorLee/PSPortable/README.md

 * *__To get started__*
   * Open an admin PowerShell prompt
   * Run the below script to include all modules and update existing module that will be included
+  * A full deploy is slow.
+It should be run rarely such as on a primary workstation.
+The Light Version should be used more commonly.

   ```Powershell
   Set-ExecutionPolicy Unrestricted -confirm:$false